 In mid-1901, 13-14-15 Arlington and 3 Newbury were acquired by the Boston Athenaeum, which planned to raze the houses, build a new building, and relocate there from Beacon Street.
 A June 1, 1901, Boston Globe article announced approval of the plan by the proprietors of the Athenaeum, and a July 14, 1901, Boston Globe article reported that acquisition of 14 Arlington was the “last parcel necessary for the site of the new building to be erected by the trustees of the Boston Athenaeum” at the corner of Arlington and Newbury Streets.
 A May 28, 1902, Boston Globe article reported that the design submitted by the architectural firm of Putnam and Cox had been selected.

-The Athenaeum subsequently changed its plans and decided to expand its Beacon Street building.
+In December of 1903, however, the Athenaeum proprietors voted not to move and, instead, to expand its Beacon Street building.
 The Boston Globe reported on January 28, 1904, that the Arlington and Newbury Street property was up for sale.

 On July 26, 1906, the Boston Athenaeum sold its Arlington and Newbury Street properties to the Boston Young Men’s Christian Association.
 The YMCA also acquired 5, 7, 9, and 11 Newbury and, according to an August 3, 1906, Boston Globe article, planned to “construct on the site one of the finest buildings in this country.”